 Between 1950 and 1970, the Chinese wrested control of the plateau, drove the Tibetans’ spiritual leader, the Dalai Lama, and some 100, 000 of Tibet’s finest into exile and systematically dismantled most of the Tibetan cultural and historical heritage, all in the name of revolution.
-Lhasa, however, remains the major focus of Buddhist worship anywhere in the world, a place for the traveller to cast away any preconceptions he or she may have and join in Tibet’s journey of discovery along the way at least for a while.
+Lhasa, however, remains the primary focus of Buddhist worship anywhere in the world, a place for the traveler to cast away any preconceptions he or she may have and join in Tibet’s journey of discovery along the way at least for a while.
 Monasteries have been restored across the country, along with limited religious freedoms.
 Your trip will take you past glittering mountain turquoise lakes and over high passes draped with prayer flags.

 For many people, Tibet is a uniquely spiritual place.
-Those moments of peace, fleeting and precious, when everything seems to be in its proper place, seem to come more frequently in Tibet, whether inspired by the devotion apparent in the face of a pilgrim or the dwarfing scale of a beautiful landscape.
+Those moments of peace, fleeting, and precious, when everything seems to be in its proper place, seem to come more frequently in Tibet, whether inspired by the devotion apparent in the face of a pilgrim or the dwarfing scale of a beautiful landscape.
 The own unique cultures and traditions of the Tibetans Monpas, Lhopas, and Moslems and their style of large exciting celebrations will keep you astonished.
-Through the high passes ornamented with colourful flags beating endlessly against the stone cairns, to the blue salt lakes of Namtso, you will travel an ancient trail alive with colour, ritual, and history.
+Through the high passes ornamented with colorful flags beating endlessly against the stone cairns, to the blue salt lakes of Namtso, you will travel an ancient trail alive with color, ritual, and history.

 Tibet is entirely within and encompasses most of the Qinghai-Tibetan Plateau or the Plateau of Tibet, with an average altitude of over 4,500 meters above the sea level.
 It is known as The Roof of the World and The Third Pole of the Globe.
 Tibet is synonymous with devout religious practices, especially in Tibetan Buddhism and Bon.
 The people living in this vast land are mainly Tibetan, an ethnic group with bold and uninhibited characteristics.
-They take beef, mutton and dairy products as staple food, which protects them from severe cold.
+They take beef, mutton, and dairy products as a staple food, which protects them from severe cold.
 Tibetan people grow crops under harsh climatic conditions.
 The main grain crop grown here is the barley.
-The popular Zanba and barleywine are made from it.
-Tibetan culture developed in Tibet, largely isolated from the rest of the world.
+The popular Zumba and barleywine are made from it.
+Tibetan culture developed in Tibet, primarily isolated from the rest of the world.
 Human activities can be traced back to the late Paleolithic Period.

 Travelling Tibet can be such as to explore people lives in different parts of the world, to see beautiful places, to experience the historical monuments, to escape from regular life and experience adventures.
 Tibet can be the destination that you are dreaming of and will make your dream come true.